What is the Water Quality in Parma, Ohio?

-Let’s dive deeper into what’s in Parma water.
+Let’s look closer at what’s in Parma water.

 - Bromodichloromethane – Potential effect: Cancer